 - 1 cup all purpose flour

 - 2 tablespoons cornstarch

 - 9 ounces cold sparkling water

-- Slice the scallion into 1-inch pieces.
+- Slice the scallions into 1-inch pieces.
 Cut the carrots into very skinny matchsticks (or julienne).

-- Fry for 4 to 5 minutes, until the pancake is golden brown and the vegetables are lightly charred.
-Flip and cook another 4 to 5 minutes on the other side.
-Transfer to a paper-towel lined plate.
+- Fry for 4 to 5 minutes until the pancake is golden brown and the vegetables are lightly charred.
+Flip and cook for another 4 to 5 minutes on the other side.

 - Add the remaining tablespoon of oil to the pan and repeat the process with the second half of the batter and veggies.
 Slice the cooked pancakes into pieces.